k-yamada/ipscan/README.md

 # IPScan

-IPScan scans your local area network to determine the identity of all machines on the LAN.
+Scans your local area network to determine the identity of all machines on the LAN.

 ## Installation